07740 877 544 [email protected]

 What part of your message will relay the information quickly?
 The name of your business?
 A statement about who you are or what you do?
 Or simply the web address?

 An image can grab attention and be interpreted quickly.
-Add a short tagline.
+Consider adding a short tagline.

 Make the message concise.
 Keep it simple.
 Opt for a web address and include social icons.
 Direct your potential customers to the page(s) of information where they have time to absorb everything you want to say.

 Think about how you want to convey your business to your market.
 Create your message for your ideal customer.
-What type of car graphics would attract their attention?
+What will you say to attract their attention?

 If you prefer, use the rear windscreen only.
 Motorists have time to read the information when they’re sitting behind you.